MicrosoftDocs/cpp-docs/docs/mfc/tn038-mfc-ole-iunknown-implementation.md

 ```

 ## Remarks
  Use this macro in any class derived from `CCmdTarget` that will have an interface map.
-Used in much the same way as `DECLARE_MESSAGE_MAP`.
+Used in much the same way as DECLARE_MESSAGE_MAP.
 This macro invocation should be placed in the class definition, usually in a header (.H) file.
-A class with `DECLARE_INTERFACE_MAP` must define the interface map in the implementation file (.CPP) with the `BEGIN_INTERFACE_MAP` and `END_INTERFACE_MAP` macros.
+A class with DECLARE_INTERFACE_MAP must define the interface map in the implementation file (.CPP) with the BEGIN_INTERFACE_MAP and END_INTERFACE_MAP macros.

 ### BEGIN_INTERFACE_PART and END_INTERFACE_PART — Macro Descriptions